 The Division Forester shall ensure a detailed; site-by-site inventory is completed for each electric line right-of-way scheduled for regular maintenance either prior to or at the time of actual treatment.
 Currently, the Division Forester completes the inventories in advance of actual treatment, but in the future, treatment crews may be able to accurately report equivalent field inventory data at the time of treatment, using advanced information technology and handheld geo-referenced systems.
-Since gas ROWs are generally maintained by mowing, inventories for these ROWs are not necessary.

-2. Purpose of the Site-by-site Inventory
+2. Purpose of the Site-by-Site Inventory